Mind Over Body at Charlotte 49ers:

-Sport psychology focuses on training and enhancing an athlete's mental, emotional, and interpersonal factors that impact his or her performance and participation in sport.
-It also helps teams improve their ability to work as a unit and can be an additional resource for coaches looking to increase their team’s performance.
-A Sport Psychologist is an individual who is licensed as a Psychologist (received doctoral training as a therapist) and have separate and specialized training as a sport psychology/performance enhancement consultant.
-A true Sport Psychologist (both licensed as a psychologist with additional training as a sport psychology/performance enhancement consultant) are limited in number in the United States.
+Sport psychology focuses on training and enhancing an athlete's mental, emotional, and interpersonal factors which may impact his or her performance and participation in sport.
+It also assists teams improve their ability to work as a unit and can be an additional resource for coaches looking to increase their team’s performance.
+A Sport Psychologist is an individual who is licensed as a Psychologist (received doctoral training as a therapist) and has separate and specialized training as a sport psychology/performance enhancement consultant.
+True Sport Psychologists (both licensed as a psychologist with additional training as a sport psychology/performance enhancement consultant) are limited in number in the United States.
 A performance enhancement consultant is an individual with training in sport psychology at the Master’s or Doctoral level.
 Consultants certified through the Association of Applied Sport Psychology (AASP) have completed approved coursework in sport and exercise psychology and have a standardized number of supervised hours.
 AASP certified consultants are also limited within the United States.

 When should you use a sport psychologist?

 ANY ATHLETE CAN USE SPORT PSYCHOLOGY.
-Many elite athletes and top athletic programs use sport psychology in order to get the extra edge in their sport.
-If you are an athlete that is experiencing any barriers in your sport or is motivated to achieve your optimal potential, you should definitely consult an expert in sport psychology.
-Coaches can refer athletes if they would like them to receive individualized and tailored mental skills training.
-In addition to sport performance enhancement, you can meet with the UNCC sport psychology consultant to discuss any personal issues that may or may not be interfering with your sport.
+An increasing number of elite athletes and top athletic programs use sport psychology in order to maximize their performance within their sport.
+If you are an athlete that is experiencing any barriers in your sport or is motivated to achieve your optimal potential, you should definitely consider consulting with an expert in sport psychology.
+Coaches can also refer athletes to receive individualized and tailored mental skills training.
+In addition to sport performance enhancement, athletes can meet with the UNCC sport psychology consultant to discuss any personal issues that may or may not be interfering with your performance in sport.

 What are common sport psychology topics?

-A sport psychologist can work with teams or individuals on the following topics:
+A sport psychologist and consultant can aid teams or individual athletes on the following topics:

-- managing transition into a higher level of competition
+- effectively dealing with transition into a higher level of competition

 -managing intense competition/pressure

-What are common life issues an athlete can address with a sport psychologist?
+What are common life issues an athlete can address with a sport psychologist/consultant?